matloff/fasteR/README.md

 will automatically print out the value of the expression?
 Ah yes -- but we are not at the R prompt here!
-Yes, in the expanded form above, that would be at the prompt, but inside the **for** loop we are not at the prompt, even though **for** call itself had been made at the prompt.
+Yes, in the expanded form above, that would be at the prompt, but inside the **for** loop we are not at the prompt, even though the **for** call itself had been made at the prompt.

 So there are a lot of erroneous 0s in this dataset, e.g. 35 of them in column 3.
 We probably have forgotten which column is which, so let's